nicolasiannarilli/action-sharepoint-publish-files/README.md

 # action-sharepoint-publish

+This is a fork that we created to modify its behavior to publish the Sales outlines to Sharepoint in the build and publish workflow.

 A simple Github Action that uploads files to a Sharepoint library based on a glob match for filenames.

 Based on the action [obrassard/action-sharepoint-publish](https://github.com/obrassard/action-sharepoint-publish) which would only create a zip of an entire repo to upload.